mmulqueen/odswriter/README.md

 odswriter
 =========

-**Consider alternatives:** This library is no longer actively maintained.
+This library receives minimal maintenance, but it is luckily very simple.

 A pure-Python module for writing OpenDocument spreadsheets (similar to csv.writer).